 The app will allow you to extensively monitor the energy flows in your home.
 So you can easily follow what your solar panels produce, what your energy consumption is, how much energy is in your battery, and so on.

-You will need an internet connection to monitor your home battery usage in real time.
+An internet connection is required to monitor your home battery usage in real time.
 If the connection is temporarily lost, the data is stored locally in your AlphaESS system at that time and will be uploaded to the AlphaCloud servers when your system comes back online.

 AlphaESS home batteries are maintenance-free.
 The internet connection allows the system's software to receive regular updates.